AriFordsham/GHCWiki/commentary/libraries.md

 All GHC build trees contain a set of libraries, called the **Boot Packages**.
 These are the libraries that GHC's source code imports.
 Obviously you need the boot packages to build GHC at all.

-The Boot Packages, along with the other subcomponents of the GHC build system, are in the file `packages` in a GHC tree.
-To get a list of them, do the following in a configured GHC build tree:
+The Boot Packages, along with the other subcomponents of the GHC build system, are listed in the file `$(TOP)/packages` in a GHC tree.

+All boot packages have a Darcs repo in [ http://darcs.haskell.org/package](http://darcs.haskell.org/package)':

+- Having all the repos in one place makes it easy and uniform for GHC developers to get all the packages.

+- In a build tree, these packages each occupy a sub-directory of `$(TOP)/libraries`.

+- For INDEPENDENT packages (see "Coupling to GHC", below), the Darcs repo in [ http://darcs.haskell.org/packages](http://darcs.haskell.org/packages) is a **lagging repo**.
+That means

+  - Don't push to it.
+  - Update it from the package's master repo at convenient intervals.
+    In this way GHC developers are not exposed to package upgrades, except when we want.

 To find out which packages are currently zero-boot packages, do the following in a GHC build: